gchure/phd/_site/docs/src/chapter_07/section_04_delta_F_inference.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For each MCMC sample of $\mu$ and $\sigma$, we drew 10 samples from a normal distribution defined by these parameters.
-From this collection of data sets, we computed the percentiles of the empirical cumulative distribution and plotted them over the data, as can be seen in Fig.
+From this collection of data sets, we computed the percentiles of the empirical cumulative distribution and plotted them over the data, as can be seen in
 @Fig:empirical_F_post_pred (B).
 We find that the observed data falls within the 99$^\text{th}$ percentile of the generated data sets.
 This illustrates that the model can produce data which is